JordanSum/Deploy-a-Web-App-in-AWS/README.md

-6. In pipelines, create a new pipeline that links your github account to your amazon S3 bucket.
+7. In pipelines, create a new pipeline that links your github account to your amazon S3 bucket.
 This will allow for a CI/CD code to be updated automaticly when pushed to github from your local machine.

 ![6 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/1bef2b67-36c2-46e1-94f4-a84a15a12340)

+8. Go ahead and git your Pipeline a name and select V2 for the Pipepline type.
+Select "Queued" radio button for the execution mode, this will allow your executions to be processed one by one in the order that they were recieved.
+Go ahead and select a new service roll to allow you to work with Pipelines with sufficent permissions.

 ![6-1 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/79ccb17a-2b00-442a-87f4-d67ea6502661)

+9. Connect Pipelines to your Github repository.

 ![6-2 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/24c01aad-76ef-4f99-8b1f-ff50405e18a6)